TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/RequireJS/Shim/Index.rst

 In this example we configure RequireJS to use plupload.
 The only dependency is jquery.
-We already have jquery in the TYPO3 Core  extension.
+We already have jquery in the `TYPO3 Core`:pn:  extension.

 After the shim and export of plupload it is usable in the dependency handling: